yamuna898/Spotify_clone_html_css/README.md

 If any trademark owner or Spotify representative has concerns, please feel free to contact me and I will promptly remove the logo or make necessary changes.

 Thank you for understanding 🙏

+### Project Scope

+This project focuses only on the **front-end layout and design** of the Spotify homepage.
+Please note that the **music player functionality, audio controls, and backend features** have **not been implemented** in this version.

+The goal of this project is to improve HTML and CSS skills by recreating a real-world UI.